 I started off my PhD working in particle physics and cosmology.
-Along the way, I got really interested in the notion of renormalization group flow in large and complex systems, and how this seemingly leads to the dynamical emergence of the dimension of scale.
-I find it fascinating how ideas at the heart of renormalization group flow, mixed with inputs from information theory and computational complexity, might have deep and diverse applications such as the holographic emergence of gravity from quantum mechanics, and artificial intelligence.
-These are some of the things I spend my time thinking about, these days.
+Along the way, I got really interested in the notion of renormalization group flow in complex systems with many degrees of freedom, and how this seemingly leads to the dynamical emergence of an extra dimension corresponding to hierarchical organization.
+I find it fascinating how ideas at the heart of renormalization group flow, mixed with inputs from information theory and computational complexity, might have deep and diverse applications such as statistical inference, and the holographic emergence of gravity from quantum mechanics!

 I have been teaching a unique course designed at giving students with a non-technical background an exposure to science and scientific thinking.
 The first segment of the course (PS303, which I teach) has a nominal focus on mechanics, but draws on examples from daily life, and emphasizes inquiry, to help students see how critical analysis and quantitative thinking can help in understanding happenings and making judicious decisions.

-One of my favourite class exercises focuses on an understanding of exponentials: On Github
+One of my favourite class exercises focuses on conveying an understanding of exponentials.

-I write a lot (mostly for myself), and tried to blog some of that.
-(I haven't gotten around to making most of my writing polished enough yet, so the content there is somewhat sparse and dated)
+I write a lot (mostly for myself), and try to occasionally blog some of that.
+(I haven't gotten around to publishing my recent writing, or content from my old blogs, so the content there is somewhat sparse and dated)

-I spend some time participating on the
+I have spend quite some time participating on the